Potential impact of Trump's trade war on jobs and inflation sends US consumer sentiment plunging

 The Trump administration has suggested that it cut new trade agreements with more than 75 nations over a span of 90 days.

+“We are doing really well on our TARIFF POLICY,” Trump said Friday on his social media site Truth Social.
+“Very exciting for America, and the World!!!
+It is moving along quickly.”

 Eroding American confidence has also surfaced in the financial markets.
 Investors are selling off U.S. debt.
-The interest rate on the 10-year U.S. Treasury note to reach 4.57% in Friday morning trading, up from roughly 4% at the start of the week.
+The interest rate on the 10-year U.S. Treasury note reached 4.53% Friday, up from roughly 4% at the start of the week.
+That suggests more economic instability ahead.

 On Friday, the dollar slumped to a three-year low against the euro.